Digital ATA Carnets

 What this means for your business

-During the transition period, paper and digital Carnets will run side by side, depending on your itinerary.
+During the transition period, paper and digital Carnets will run side by side.

 How Digital ATA Carnets work